MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Start-HistoricalSearch.md

 ```

 ### -BlockStatus
 The BlockStatus parameter filters the result by the status of messages sent externally, blocked due to security check, or sent successfully.
+The supported report type is `OutboundSecurityReport`.

 ```yaml
 Type: String